-Trafficking is an insult to our human dignity.
-We are all persons created in God’s image never to be reduced to “objects” that can be sold or traded.
-As a faith community we pray for victims of trafficking and are providing education and awareness in our Archdiocese.
+Trafficking is a crime against humanity and an insult to our human dignity.
+We are all persons created in God’s image never to be reduced to “objects” that can be sold or traded as commodities.
+As a faith community we pray for victims of trafficking and continue to provide education and awareness workshops in parishes throughout the Archdiocese.

-Now that Bill C-36, “The Protection of Communities and Exploited Persons Act” is law, the road ahead will be paved with more education and opportunities for action as the government implements the new law.
+Now that Bill C-36, “The Protection of Communities and Exploited Persons Act” is law, our main task is ensuring that governments on all three levels are implementing the law appropriately and consistently.
+The road ahead will be paved with more education and opportunities for action to encourage the implementation of the new law.

-This law is a good first step and Canadians are fortunate to have the opportunity for the next 5 years to prove it is effective.
+This law is a good first step.
+It will be reviewed in 5 years to prove its effectiveness.
+Canadians need to be prepared to voice their opinions and be educated about the pros and cons.
 Now is our time to act – we can make real progress and change in these next few years.

-We continue to encourage you to write to your MP to express any concerns you may have regarding the issue of trafficking.
+We continue to encourage you to write to your MP to express any concerns you may have regarding the issue of trafficking of humans.
 Remember, every letter a politician receives is treated as if it represents the views of hundreds of other people.
 Your single letter wields great political influence.

-For more information on the Archdiocese’s Anti Human Trafficking Initiatives, please click on the following buttons to find out more.
+For more information on the Archdiocese’s Anti Human Trafficking Initiatives, please click on any of the following links below.